raspberrypilearning/green-goals/en/step_7.md

 ## Life on Land

-Get the **Land Panda** sprite to respond to the United Nations Sustainable Development Goal, [Life on Land](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-15-life-on-land.html){:target="\_blank"}, with a specific action, sound, and setting.
+Program the **Land Panda** sprite to respond to the United Nations Sustainable Development Goal, [Life on Land](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-15-life-on-land.html){:target="\_blank"}, with a specific action, sound, and setting.

 --- task ---

-Code the **Land Panda** sprite to show, explain the 'Life on Land' goal, and hide like in the other steps.
-However, get the **Land Panda** sprite to move however you want it to.
+Program the **Land Panda** sprite to show, explain the 'Life on Land' goal, and hide, like in the other steps.
+However, program the **Land Panda** sprite to move however you want it to.
 Can you get it to jump up and down?

 If you get stuck, you can look at the other steps or click the below for a reminder: